alexandernorth/qrlogo/README.md

 # QRLogo
-A command line tool and library to generate QR Codes with logos/images embedded.
+A command line tool and library written in Go to generate QR Codes with logos/images embedded.
 The logos can be padded in different ways to make them stand out.

 <img alt="A generated QRCode with the Github logo centered, directing the user to the repository URL"
 src="images/github-qr.png" title="Github QRCode" height="300" width="300"/>